mdlindemulder/FinalProject/README.md

 ### **Step 2 - Clean, Join & Save New Files:**

 #### **1) Clean Data**
-* In "acct.xls", some Elementary, High School and Option schools were missing SQRP data.
+* In "acct.xls", some Elementary Schools, High Schools and Option schools were missing SQRP data.
 For each of the Sheets listed below, we dropped schools missing SQRP data.

     * Elementary Schools ("Elem Schools (grds PreK-8 only)")